 Albert Frey and Lina Bo Bardi: A Search for Living Architecture is part of Pacific Standard Time: LA/LA, a far-reaching and ambitious exploration of Latin American and Latino art in dialogue with Los Angeles, taking place from September 2017 through January 2018 at more than 70 cultural institutions across Southern California.
 Pacific Standard Time is an initiative of the Getty.
 The presenting sponsor is Bank of America.

 This exhibition is organized by Palm Springs Art Museum with an installation design by Bestor Architecture, Barbara Bestor, FAIA.
-Additional funding is provided by Dr. Roswitha Kima Smale, Simon K. Chiu, Palm Springs Art Museum Architecture and Design Council, Atelier 4 - Fine Art Logistics, Arper, and an award from the National Endowment for the Arts.
+Additional funding is provided by Dr. Roswitha Kima Smale, Simon K. Chiu, Palm Springs Art Museum Architecture and Design Council, Caesarstone, Atelier 4 - Fine Art Logistics, Arper, and an award from the National Endowment for the Arts.